 With a keen eye for social observation, his cartoons are beautifully drawn with a very individual style.
 The situations are very close to people’s everyday lives, and there is often a splattering of languid lovelies, dilettantes and doting dogs.
 Oliver has developed a wide following, especially for his shooting and skiing cartoons, and drawings that depict the quirkiness of British town and country life.

-Oliver returned to Gloucestershire in 1998 and over the next fifteen years, he has developed a loyal customer base, working for a diversity of clients, on caricature commissions, christmas cards, cartoon invitations, and much more.
+Oliver returned to Gloucestershire in 1998 and over the next twenty years, he has developed a loyal customer base, working for a diversity of clients, on caricature commissions, christmas cards, cartoon invitations, and much more.

 Today, Oliver Preston’s funny cards are published by Beverston Press which ships to trade and retail customers around the globe.
 You can see more here: https://en.wikipedia.org/wiki/Oliver_Preston